dlr-gtlab/python-node-module/README.md

 A few generic data types are enabled on the output side.
 However, the intelli::ByteArrayData data type can be used to pass Python objects directly.
 In this case, the Python functionality "pickl" is used.
 This method is therefore restricted to data that [is pickl-capable.] (https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled)

+### How to access the ports in the script?
+The data that is transmitted via the connections or ports can be called up in the script via their "Caption".
+This is set as a property in the corresponding window.
+This data object itself is not yet the value.
+This is usually obtained via a value() function or similar functions that can be implemented for the more specific data types.
+Output parameters can also be used directly and also have the caption set in the property system as the name in the script